Our history of extraordinary ancestors - Trinidad and Tobago Newsday

 Sean Sutherland doesn’t play the piano.
 I doubt he ever has.
 The piano plays him.
 Music shoots out of his fingers, his feet, the top of his head even his elbows, Sitting near the stage, I saw expressions on the faces of the musicians in the orchestra freeze and never change as long as he was at the keyboard, transformed from a man to an adjunct to the piano.
 It was truly extraordinary.

-I am not a musician myself, but I was seated next to David Boothman, a talented musician, also the artist who created the series of Heritage portraits that made TT aware that it has a history of truly extraordinary ancestors.
+I am not a musician myself, but I was seated next to David Boothman, a talented musician, also the artist who created the series of Heritage portraits that made Trinidad and Tobago aware that it has a history of truly extraordinary ancestors.

 When I turned to him wondering if I were over-reacting, I saw the same energy on his face.
 The audience had been transformed into a realm where music captured body and spirit and we were all one community.
 Pumpkin-vine family.
 Music can do that.